Jmat201/Montgomery-Police-Dispatched-Incidents-AWS-July/README.md

     - What are the common time ranges for these incidents (0-5 mins, 5-10 mins, etc.)?
     - How does the distribution of clearance times compare across the cities?

-11. Which initial_type and priority combinations have the worst and best Average Dispatch Arrival Minutes (ADM) across Silver Spring, Rockville, Gaithersburg, and Germantown?
+11. Which initial_type and priority combinations have the **worst and best Average Dispatch Arrival Minutes (ADM)** across **Silver Spring, Rockville, Gaithersburg, and Germantown**?
     - How consistent are ADMs for the same incident types and priorities across different cities?

-12. Why does ‘Sexual Assault - occurred earlier:3’ have the highest ADM in Silver Spring compared to other cities?
+12. Why does **‘Sexual Assault - occurred earlier:3’** have the **highest ADM in Silver Spring** compared to other cities?

-13. Which initial_type and priority combinations have the worst and best Average Clearance Minutes (ACM) across Silver Spring, Rockville, Gaithersburg, and Germantown?
+13. Which initial_type and priority combinations have the **worst and best Average Clearance Minutes (ACM)** across **Silver Spring, Rockville, Gaithersburg, and Germantown**?
     - How consistent are ACMs for the same incident types and priorities across different cities?

-14. Comparing ADMs for the same incident types and priorities across key streets (e.g., Georgia Ave, Rockville Pike, Colesville Rd, Veirs Mill Rd), which combinations perform worst and best consistently?
+14. Comparing **ADMs for the same incident types and priorities** across **key streets/road address** (e.g., Georgia Ave, Rockville Pike, Colesville Rd, Veirs Mill Rd), which combinations perform worst and best consistently? (street/road address is a derived column)
     - How distorted are ADMs for the same incident types and priorities across these streets?

-15. Comparing ACMs for the same incident types and priorities across key streets (e.g., Georgia Ave, Rockville Pike, Colesville Rd, Veirs Mill Rd), which combinations perform worst and best consistently?
+15. Comparing **ACMs for the same incident types and priorities** across **key streets/road address** (e.g., Georgia Ave, Rockville Pike, Colesville Rd, Veirs Mill Rd), **which combinations perform worst and best consistently?
     - How distorted are ACMs for the same incident types and priorities across these streets?

-16. Are there instances where a city has a higher ADM and a higher incident count for a particular initial_type and priority combination, indicating response challenges?
+16. Are there **instances** where **a city has a higher ADM and a higher incident count for a particular initial_type and priority combination**, indicating response challenges?

-17. Are there instances where a city has a lower ADM and a higher incident count for a particular initial_type and priority combination, indicating more efficient response?
+17. Are there **instances** where **a city has a lower ADM and a higher incident count for a particular initial_type and priority combination**, indicating more efficient response?

 #### Comparison of Priority by incident in - Top 4 address and Top 4 cities

-18. Is there a higher percentage of incidents and priorities in one city compared to another among the top 4 incident types in Silver Spring, Rockville, Gaithersburg, and Germantown?
+18. Is there a **higher percentage of incidents and priorities** in one city compared to another among the top 4 incident types **in Silver Spring, Rockville, Gaithersburg, and Germantown**?

 ## Dashboard preview